Get Social Security fraud alerts

 Here’s what you should do when reporting Social Security fraud to the police:

-3. Keep a copy of your police report.
+3. Keep a copy of your police report for your records.

 Step 5: Contact relevant companies and service providers

-Contact any legal entity where your Social Security number was used fraudulently to inform them.
+Contact any legal entity where your Social Security number was used fraudulently.
 When identity theft happens, you should also directly alert relevant organizations where the fraudster might try and use your number.

 Here are some organizations you might need to contact: